main image

 - Supervisor of retail stores

-Business premises Five delivery service centers, 11 stores, 13 nursing homes for the elderly, nine childcare support centers, head office
+Business premises Five delivery service centers, 11 stores, 16 nursing homes for the elderly, 10 childcare support centers, head office